-Had an accident due to a fellow employee?
+Had an accident due to a fellow employee or coworker?

 There are occasions where accidents at work are caused by the negligence of a fellow employee.
 For example, a colleague may have driven into you whilst operating a forklift truck, or perhaps you were injured by a piece of machinery that a fellow colleague wasn’t properly trained to handle.

 An injury suffered due to the negligence of a co-worker can not only cause long-term physical damage, it can also have a serious impact on your livelihood, particularly if you are unable to work for a long period of time.

 However, if you are injured at work by another employee due to their negligence, you may be able to make a claim for compensation against your employer.
 They have a responsibility and are liable for the actions of employees.
 This is known as vicarious liability.

 The law recognises that an employer is liable for harm caused by their employees in performing the duties of their employment.

 Your employer has a duty to provide you with competent colleagues in the workplace.
 Therefore, if you are injured due to the negligence or a fault of a coworker, you may have a claim for compensation against your employer, who is vicariously liable for their employee’s actions.